JiechaoSheng/SRNet/README.md

 ### Test for color noisy images
 #### Test_SRNet_color.py

-### Training datasets
-#### The training datasets of the gray noisy images and color noisy images are downloaded at https://pan.baidu.com/s/1dQ63Xf3VjEw74nVAcAz5Pw?pwd=atb5

 ### If you want to cite this paper, please refer to the following format
 #### Sheng J, Lv G, Wang Z, et al. SRNet: Sparse representation-based network for image denoising[J].
 Digital Signal Processing, 2022, 130: 103702.